Beyond Wald's Equation and the Optional Sampling Theorem: Conclusion

 \section{Conclusion}

 The theorems presented here reveal a precise structure underlying the apparent complexity of stopped martingales.

-Theorem~3.1 applies to any mean-zero martingale and any extended-valued stopping time $T$, not just first crossing times.
-It establishes that the condition $\mathbb{E}|M_T|\mathbf{1}(T < \infty) < \infty$ is necessary and sufficient for the existence of a finite real number $L$ characterizing the stopped martingale's behavior --- necessary because $L = \mathbb{E} M_T \mathbf{1}(T < \infty)$ would otherwise be undefined in the Lebesgue sense, and sufficient as shown by the proof using the Dominated Convergence Theorem.
-When this condition holds, a fundamental conservation law emerges: the expected value $L$ on $\{T < \infty\}$ and the limiting expected value on $\{T > n\}$ sum to zero.
-The quantity $L$ that characterizes the instances which stop in finite time is exactly balanced by the shortfall, the amount $-L$ accumulated by those instances that do not.
-This duality persists whether $L$ is positive, negative, or zero, and whether $\mathbb{P}(T = \infty)$ is positive or zero --- extending the classical optional stopping theorem into territory where the traditional assumptions fail.
+Theorems~3.1 and 3.2 apply to any mean-zero martingale and any extended-valued stopping time $T$, not just first-crossing times.
+They establish that the condition $\mathbb{E}|M_T|\mathbf{1}(T<\infty)<\infty$ is necessary and sufficient for the existence of a finite real number $L$ characterizing the stopped martingale's behavior---necessary because $L=\mathbb{E}M_T\mathbf{1}(T<\infty)$ would otherwise be undefined in the Lebesgue sense, and sufficient as shown by the proof using the dominated convergence theorem.
+When this condition holds, a fundamental conservation law emerges: the expected value $L$ on $\{T<\infty\}$ and the limiting expected value on $\{T>n\}$ sum to zero.
+The quantity $L$ that characterizes the instances that stop in finite time is exactly balanced by the shortfall, the amount $-L$ accumulated by those instances that do not.
+This duality persists whether $L$ is positive, negative, or zero, and whether $\mathbb{P}(T=\infty)$ is positive or zero---extending the classical optional stopping theorem into territory where the traditional assumptions fail.

-For the important special case of first crossing times, Theorem~4.1 identifies sufficient conditions under which $T = \inf\{n : M_n > 0\}$ is finite almost surely: sufficient wobbling (condition (i)) combined with bounded overshoots (condition (ii)) guarantees that the martingale eventually crosses zero.
-The counterexamples demonstrate that both conditions are individually necessary in the sense that dropping either one can cause the conclusion to fail, though finding necessary and sufficient conditions for almost sure finiteness of first crossing times remains an open question.
+For the important special case of first-crossing times, Theorem~4.1 identifies sufficient conditions under which $T=\inf\{n : M_n>0\}$ is finite almost surely: sufficient wobbling (condition (i)) combined with bounded overshoots (condition (ii)) guarantees that the martingale eventually crosses zero.
+The counterexamples demonstrate that both conditions are individually necessary in the sense that dropping either one can cause the conclusion to fail, though finding necessary and sufficient conditions for almost-sure finiteness of first-crossing times remains an open question.

-{\bf Acknowledgements.} Michael J.~Klass is Professor Emeritus of Statistics and Mathematics at the University of California, Berkeley, and wishes to acknowledge continued support.
-Victor de~la Pe\~{n}a acknowledges financial support from Google and Deepmind Project \#GTOO9019.
+{\bf Acknowledgments.} Michael J.~Klass is Professor Emeritus of Statistics and Mathematics at the University of California, Berkeley, and wishes to acknowledge continued support.
+Victor de~la Pe\~{n}a is a Professor of Statistics at Columbia University, and acknowledges financial support from Google and DeepMind Project \#GTOO9019.
+We thank Fangyuan Lin for helpful comments following his careful reading of the paper.